 - Be familiar with the property of Camp William B. Snyder

 - Be willing to be “first in – last out” for at least two weekends a year at Camp William B. Snyder in Haymarket, VA

 A Campmaster agrees to be at Camp from Friday evening through Sunday morning of their assigned weekends.
 They are responsible for the checking in / checking out of units for the weekends they agree to be on duty.
 Much of the Campmaster’s job is answering questions.
 The Campmaster is on property to be a resource for our guests to make their stay at Camp William B. Snyder more enjoyable.
 They are also asked to assist the Camp Ranger as needed.

 Cabin or Campsite facilities are provided, as available, for the Campmaster’s use.

 What do I need to do to become a Campmaster?

 It’s really simple!

-- Ensure you’ve completed both Boy Scout (Y01) and Venturing Youth Protection (Y02), and that both are current.
+- Ensure you’ve completed Scouts BSA (Y01) Youth Protection, and that it is current.

 - We also ask that you be current in Weather Hazard training which is available in the Training Center on my.scouting.org.

-- Contact our Lead Campmaster, Rob Hoitt at email@example.com and provide copies of the training certificates outlined above.
-Once complete, Rob will arrange for you to complete the brief Campmaster’s Orientation, and arrange for you to have access to the Campmaster’s Calendar.
+- Contact our Lead Campmaster, Justin Day at firstname.lastname@example.org and provide copies of the training certificates outlined above.
+Once complete, Justin will arrange for you to complete the brief Campmaster’s Orientation, and arrange for you to have access to the Campmaster’s Calendar.